scalar-labs/scalardl/docs/installation-with-docker.md

 `docker login` is required to start the Scalar DL Docker image.
 Because the [`scalar-ledger`](https://github.com/orgs/scalar-labs/packages/container/package/scalar-ledger) repository on GitHub Container Registry is currently private, your GitHub account needs to be set with permissions to access the container images.
 Ask a person in charge to get your account ready.
+Note also that you need to use a personal access token (PAT) as a password to login `ghcr.io`.
+Please read [the official document](https://docs.github.com/en/packages/guides/migrating-to-github-container-registry-for-docker-images#authenticating-with-the-container-registry) for more detail.

 ```
+# read:packages scope needs to be selected in a personal access token to login
+$ export CR_PAT=YOUR_PERSONAL_ACCESS_TOKEN
-$ docker login ghcr.io
+$ echo $CR_PAT | docker login ghcr.io -u USERNAME --password-stdin
 ```

 ## Start up Scalar DL Ledger